 Additional information relating to the Company may be found on SEDAR at www.sedar.com.
-Further additional information, including directors' and officers' remuneration and indebtedness, principal holders of the Company's securities and securities authorized for issuance under equity compensation plans, if applicable, is contained in the Company's Information Circular for CUC's most recent annual meeting of shareholders that involved the election of directors.
-Additional financial information is provided in the Company's comparative financial statements for the one year period ended December 31, 2014 and the MD&A thereof.
+Further additional information, including directors' and officers' remuneration and indebtedness, principal holders of the Company's securities and securities authorized for issuance under equity compensation plans is contained in the Company's Management Information Circular for CUC's annual meeting of shareholders to be held on May 12, 2016.
+Additional financial information is provided in the Company's comparative financial statements for the one year period ended December 31, 2015 and the MD&A thereof.
 Requests for copies of the aforementioned documents as well as this Annual Information Form should be directed to the Company Secretary, Caribbean Utilities Company, Ltd., P.O.
 Box 38, Grand Cayman KY1-1101, Cayman Islands (phone: (345) 949-5200; fax: (345) 949-4621; e-mail: investor@cuc.ky).